-If your device is not provided with an LCD display (Minimus and Minimus+), finding out its I.P. address is one of the first challenges.
-Güralp's Discovery software makes the process simple by automatically finding and listing devices connected via local networks.
+If your device is not provided with an LCD display (Minimus and Minimus+), finding out its IP address is one of the first challenges.
+Güralp makes the process simple though the Discovery software: Discovery automatically finds and lists devices connected via local networks.